FidgetCube/CTF_writeups/2021-DEADFACE-CTF/File101(forensics)/readme.md

 <p align="center"><img src="_images/1corrupted.png"></p>

 Rebuild the JPEG header by changing the first 4 bytes to the following,
 >FF D8 FF E0
-This should be enough to open the file but technically the bytes at offset 06 07 08 should also be cahnged to reflect,
+This should be enough to open the file but technically the bytes at offset 06 07 08 should also be changed to reflect,
 >46 49 46
 <p align="center"><img src="_images/2repair.png"></p>

 Rename the file as a JPEG and open the image.